 3. Keep track of your expenses

 Getting the input of an experienced personal injury lawyer is the best way to ensure you get the highest possible settlement on your claim.
 Most personal injury law firms, Warshafsky Law included, offer a free initial consultation.
 Should you choose to hire us, you’ll owe nothing until you have been compensated.
-Because personal injury attorneys are professional negotiators, you will likely get a far larger settlement with a lawyer representing you than you would by handling the claim by yourself.
-An attorney also takes on the hassles of dealing with the insurance company.
-Once you retain a lawyer, the insurance company is obligated to only communicate with your lawyer.
+Because personal injury attorneys are professional negotiators, you will likely get a far larger settlement with a lawyer representing you than you would by handling the claim alone.
+We take on the hassle of dealing with the insurance company.